 A Chai Tea refers to a type of Tea that, most commonly, is an infusion of Black Tea leaves blended with numerous herbs and spices.
-In India, Chai Teas have been consumed for thousands of years in various forms, even before the inclusion of Black Tea.
+In India, these teas have been consumed for thousands of years in various forms, even before the inclusion of Black Tea.

-Here at The Kent and Sussex Tea and Coffee Company, we have a multitude of Chai Tea blends for you to try.
-It’s worth noting that seldom do two Chai Teas ever boast the same characteristics.
+Here at The Kent and Sussex Tea and Coffee Company, we have a multitude of tea blends for you to try.
+It’s worth noting that seldom do two teas ever boast the same characteristics.
 In fact, across India, recipes differ from region to region; village to village; and even household to household.
-Don’t think that because you’ve tried one Chai Tea, you’ve tried them all.
+Don’t think that because you’ve tried one, you’ve tried them all.
 There are literally thousands!

-And while we, of course, do not accommodate every Chai Tea in existence, we do have in stock some of the most famous, the most sought-after, and the most delicious Chai Teas available.
+And while we, of course, do not accommodate every tea in existence, we do have in stock some of the most famous, the most sought-after, and the most delicious available.
 One could try our Chai Tea Bags, for example, which contains cardamom, nutmeg, ginger, cloves and cinnamon.
 This particular recipe was created by the Grandmother of a very old acquaintance to Mr Richard Smith, owner of The Kent and Sussex Tea and Coffee Company.
-It boasts traditional flavours associated with Chai Tea, and won the Great Taste Award in 2006.
-Alternatively, one could follow a less conventional path, travelling across the Indian border to try our Nepal Masala Chai Tea.
-With this Tea, one can expect a wide variety of flavour notes, the most distinct being lemongrass, which is an ingredient rarely found in Chai Tea, making it truly unique.
+It boasts traditional flavours associated with this Tea, and won the Great Taste Award in 2006.
+Alternatively, one could follow a less conventional path, travelling across the Indian border to try our Nepal Masala tea.
+With this, one can expect a wide variety of flavour notes, the most distinct being lemongrass, which is an ingredient rarely found in this type of Tea, making it truly unique.
 If either of these is not to your taste, then we have many, many more!

-But what do you need to know about Chai Tea?
-For starters, like most Teas, it has uncertain origins.
-According to some records, a herbal infusion closely resembling Chai Tea (but without the Black Tea) was consumed some 9,000 years ago.
+But what do you need to know about it?
+For starters, like most teas, it has uncertain origins.
+According to some records, a herbal infusion closely resembling thistea (but without the Black Tea) was consumed some 9,000 years ago.
 These beverages were called “Kadhas”, or “Karhas”, and were associated with the ancient holistic practice of Ayurveda.

-Today, India, now an independent country, continues to enjoy Chai Tea in all aspects of life.
+Today, India, now an independent country, continues to enjoy this unique tea in all aspects of life.
 And they are not the only ones, either.
-Throughout the West, more and more people are turning to Chai Tea, especially those who are health-conscious, with almost all the ingredients found in these wholesome infusions offering incredible health benefits.
-So, is Chai Tea “your cup of Tea”?
+Throughout the West, more and more people are turning to this type of tea, especially those who are health-conscious, with almost all the ingredients found in these wholesome infusions offering incredible health benefits.
+So, is this “your cup of tea”?
 Find out today!